bitstorm/Wicket-rest-annotations/readme.md

 Use multiple data format
 ---------
 Annotation `@MethodMapping` has two optional attributes, _consumes_ and _produces_, that can be used to specify which MIME type must be expected in the request and which one must be used to serialize data to response.
+The following code is taken from class `MultiFormatRestResource` in the main module `restannotations`:

 ````java
 	@MethodMapping(value = "/person", produces = RestMimeTypes.XML)